dr-jts/crunchyblog/pgfs-cql/index.md

 ## Stay tuned

-As promised above, we'll be publising a follow-up post on the spatial filtering capabilities of CQL soon.
+As promised above, we'll be publishing a follow-up post on the spatial filtering capabilities of CQL soon.
 And there's also some other interesting capabilites in `pg_featureserv` which we'll discuss in a further post.